FlorianVouters/ProjetJavaA1/README.md

 <p>&nbsp;</p>
 <h2 style="text-align: center;">4.
 Pattern MVC</h2>
 <h3>4.1 Model</h3>
+<p>The model is the central part of the system, it contains all the informations needed for the game: the timer, the score the objective and obviously all the elements which constitute the map.
+Its sole purpose is to store the data so they can be read and displayed by the view and modified by the controller</p>
 <p>&nbsp;</p>
 <h3>4.2 Controller</h3>
 <p>The controller needs to to be the game engine, that's it who create the model, and the view, by the fact to launch the view, it starts the CHI.</p>